GongT/km.js/server-tools/server-express/docs/server-express.api.md

 export function onServerStartListen(): void;

 // Warning: (ae-missing-release-tag) "passThroughConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "passThroughConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export function passThroughConfig(name: string, value: any): void;

+// @public (undocumented)
 export function passThroughConfig(merge: IPassThroughConfig): void;

-// Warning: (ae-missing-release-tag) "reloadRouter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "preloadHtmlFromFile" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function reloadRouter(): void;
+export function preloadHtmlFromFile(file: string): void;

-// Warning: (ae-missing-release-tag) "renderDefaultHtml" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "preloadHtmlString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export function preloadHtmlString(html: string): void;

+// Warning: (ae-missing-release-tag) "registerGlobalMapping" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function registerGlobalMapping(specifier: string, url: string): void;

+// Warning: (ae-missing-release-tag) "renderHtml" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export function renderDefaultHtml(options: Record<string, any>): string;
+export function renderHtml(request: Request, locals: any, options: Record<string, any>): string;

 // Warning: (ae-missing-release-tag) "ResourceType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //